 •Buy or Create a Seed Saving Vault or Vacuum Seal Heritage Non- GMO Seeds for planting in emergency situations

-•Create or Buy a budget program like Money Saving Worksheets from Victoria Pruett for only $9 to help with meal planning
+•These are super Money Saving Worksheets from Victoria Pruett for only $27 to help with meal planning.

 •Skip the Manicures, fancy fingernails and Pedicures (these are expensive) Note: learn these skills for your needs and then hire yourself out!